AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 },
 ```

-In HAL+JSON, the reserved `_links` property indicates how to get to relations of the resource with hyperlinks.
+In the JSON version of HAL, the reserved `_links` property indicates how to get to related resources with hyperlinks.
 The keys in this map represent the **rel** or **relation** property of the link (the same you would find in an HTML link: `<link rel="stylesheet" ...>`).
 In this case, we have the `self` relation which is itself,
 the `next` relation which indicates where to get the next page of orders,